wkrzywiec/wkrzywiec.github.io/content/posts/054_vector-db/index.md

 * hamming distance
 * jaccard distance

 Each distance metric has its strengths and is suitable for different data types.
-For instance, the Euclidean distance is a distance between two end points of position vector that is shown on a picture below
+For instance, the Euclidean distance is the distance between two endpoints of a position vector, as shown in the picture below:

 ![vector distance](vector-distance.png)

-The larger differences in length and angel are between 2 vectors the larger distance is between both of them and the larger dissimilarities.
+The larger the differences in length and angle between two vectors, the greater the distance is between them and the greater the dissimilarity.

-Each method focuses on a different aspects and should be depending on a case.
-The best approach is to try out each of them and measure which one of them bahaves the best.
+Each method focuses on different aspects and should be chosen depending on the case.
+The best approach is to try out each of them and measure which one behaves the best.

 ### From text to vectors: producing embeddings

-So the app flow is pretty straighfowrad.
-We need to have data prepared as vector representstion and when user prompts we need to transform it to vector snd compare with those prepared to find the nearest (the most Similarity).
-But how to make such converdion of user input and data?
-With AI model of course!
+So the app flow is pretty straightforward.
+We need to have data prepared as vector representations, and when a user prompts, we need to transform it to a vector and compare it with those prepared to find the nearest (the most similar).
+But how do we make such a conversion of user input and data?
+With an AI model, of course!

-Those models, embedding models, are different than regular chat models but they are offered by alll key AI providers.
-For instance Open Ai is offering 2 in the moment of writing it - ..........
-We can select whatever model we like but we need to keep to these rules:
+These models, called embedding models, are different from regular chat models, but they are offered by all key AI providers.
+For instance, OpenAI is offering three at the moment of writing this - `text-embedding-3-small`, `text-embedding-3-large` and `text-embedding-ada-002` .
+We can select whichever model we like, but we need to keep to these rules:

-* tune number of dimensions based on purpose - hugher number of dimension is usually good for capturing nuances in data, similar but still different data may have slightky different vectors and hence search may be more accurate.
-On the other hand higher number of parameters may require more resources to compute search and require more storage for larger vectors
+* Tune the number of dimensions based on purpose - a higher number of dimensions is usually good for capturing nuances in data; similar but still different data may have slightly different vectors and hence search may be more accurate.
+On the other hand, a higher number of parameters may require more resources to compute search and require more storage for larger vectors.
-* model is self hosted or consumed via api - like for lllm, we pick from mosels that we can isntall locally ofr use services exposed by ai providers
+* Model is self-hosted or consumed via API - like for LLMs, we pick from models that we can install locally or use services exposed by AI providers.
-* input snd data must be converted using the same language - each model represents space in a different which makes vectors produced not compatibile if 2 different models where used.
-If you want to test which embedding works the best for your case (with ab testing pephaps) you need to have embedding produced by different modrls
+* Input and data must be converted using the same model - each model represents space differently, which makes vectors produced not compatible if two different models were used.
+If you want to test which embedding works best for your case (with A/B testing perhaps), you need to have embeddings produced by different models.

-If you would like to browse available models go check the https://huggingface.co/blog/mteb mteb, which also measures all if them how powerful they are.
+If you would like to browse available models, go check https://huggingface.co/blog/mteb, which also measures how powerful they all are.

 #### Chunking strategies

-One of the problems with data embedding is that konwlesge that we would like to embed  may be veery large and models may not handle too much of input tokens.
-In fact each one of them has its own limits.
+One of the problems with data embedding is that the knowledge we would like to embed may be very large, and models may not handle too many input tokens.
+In fact, each one of them has its own limits.

-Therefore we need to chunk the data into smaller segments.
-The simple solituon would be to split the data by character number.
-I.e. if model has limit of 1000 tokens we could split the input to be less than that.
-But it would vause that some embeddingss may lack of required context as theynwould be splitted in a middle of a sentence or sectio which would produce garbage vector.
+Therefore, we need to chunk the data into smaller segments.
+The simple solution would be to split the data by character number.
+I.e., if a model has a limit of 1000 tokens, we could split the input to be less than that.
+But it would cause some embeddings to lack the required context, as they would be split in the middle of a sentence or section, which would produce a garbage vector.

-Another approacg to this problem could be chunking input data based on some logical fragments of it.
-For instance the paraghps of a blog post may be treeated as separated chunk.
-Or section if a paragpah is too granular.
-This fixes the problem with out of context but we still need to watch out for limits, which is relatively easy since there are libraries that counts how mamy tokens a given text will be translated to.
+Another approach to this problem could be chunking input data based on some logical fragments of it.
+For instance, the paragraphs of a blog post may be treated as separate chunks, or a section if a paragraph is too granular.
+This fixes the problem of being out of context, but we still need to watch out for limits, which is relatively easy since there are libraries that count how many tokens a given text will be translated to.

-Next, more sophisticated approach could be to ligically split the data.
-If a data is already structured, like recipies, chunking  could be relatively easy since the data is already break out into smaller pieces.
-But what to do if a knowledge base is not struturized?
-We could use the llm for that!
-It could split the data based on certain parameters (e..g. not loosing context and to not exceed the certain limits), ehich of course comes with additional cost and may not be accurate (as llm may produce nondetermiestic results).
+Next, a more sophisticated approach could be to logically split the data.
+If data is already structured, like recipes, chunking could be relatively easy since the data is already broken out into smaller pieces.
+But what if a knowledge base is not structured?
+We could use the LLM for that!
+It could split the data based on certain parameters (e.g., not losing context and not exceeding certain limits), which of course comes with additional cost and may not be accurate (as LLMs may produce nondeterministic results).

-As we can see there are various ways how we can chunk our data.
-As always there are no silver bullet and sometimes it is better to try out various approaches ( different chunking strategy, chunk size,etc) and measure its results.
+As we can see, there are various ways to chunk our data.
+As always, there is no silver bullet, and sometimes it is better to try out various approaches (different chunking strategies, chunk sizes, etc.) and measure their results.

 #### Storing vectors

-Once we've got vectors produced by the embedding model we need to save it somewhere.
-There are couple options for doing that, like storing them in:
+Once we've got vectors produced by the embedding model, we need to save them somewhere.
+There are a couple of options for doing that, like storing them in:

-1. a file - not efficient but simple solition
+1. a file - not efficient but a simple solution
-2. an exisitng database with requires extensions installed.
-Popular solituons that are offering it are for instance , postgres,  elasticseach, redis i inni.
+2. an existing database which requires extensions installed.
+Popular solutions that offer it are, for instance, Postgres, Elasticsearch, Redis, and others.
-4. A native vector db - with AI RAG revolution new players emerges offering native vector storing and search solituons.
-Examples are :
+3. a native vector DB - with the AI RAG revolution, new players have emerged offering native vector storing and search solutions.
+Examples are:
-5. a cloud provider IaaS - each cloud vendor has its own vector database -
+4. a cloud provider IaaS - each cloud vendor has its own vector database -

 Each one of them comes with pros and cons.
-Some of them are free to use, some of them are paid but are easy to use, more performant or doesn not require to set entite infrastructure.
+Some are free to use, some are paid but are easy to use, more performant, or do not require you to set up the entire infrastructure.

 ### Using embeddings in applications

-Feww that was a lot of knowledge to be introduced to.
-Let's now focus on applicatation that we're buildnig.
-In the *Nutri Chef AI* app I want to have 2 endpoints that would:
+Phew, that was a lot of knowledge to be introduced to.
+Let's now focus on the application that we're building.
+In the *Nutri Chef AI* app, I want to have two endpoints that would:

 * search the best fitting recipes
 * propose a meal plan for a day